One for the Kids

 One for the Kids is the third studio album by American rock band Yellowcard.
 It was released on April 3, 2001 on Lobster Records and is the first Yellowcard album to include Ryan Key as lead singer and guitarist.
 It was produced, engineered and mixed by Darian Rundall at Stall No. 2 in Redondo Beach, California.
 "Drifting" and "Rock Star Land" both originally appeared on the band's previous EP, Still Standing EP.
+In 2021, Takeover Records reissued One for the Kids for celebrate its 20th anniversary and remastered the album.

 Background

 Yellowcard released their first two albums – Midget Tossing (1997) and Where We Stand (1999) – through guitarist Ben Harper's label Takehold Records.
 Following this, vocalist Ben Dobson was replaced by Ryan Key in early 2000.
 Key had played shows with Yellowcard while in the high school act Modern Music; Takehold had previously released a cassette for Modern Music.
 Bassist Warren Cooke's brother was close friends with Stevan Lubarsky, who ran the Californian-based label Lobster Records.
 On June 15, 2000, Yellowcard signed to Lobster Records, and were aiming to release their next album in early 2001.
 The band moved from their native Florida to Thousand Oaks, California to record the album.
 Sessions where held at Stall No. 2 in Redondo Beach, California, with producer and engineer Darian Rundall.
 He mixed the recordings, before the album was mastered by Mark Chalecki at Capitol Records in Hollywood, California.

 In a 2011 interview, violinist Sean Mackin described the album:

 "One for the Kids was a really big album for us. [...]
 We were just high school kids.
 When we decided to make a run at being in a band, we signed to a record label, Lobster Records.
 They had full distribution, and we started recording as a different style of band than when we first started.
 That was very punk-rock-focused, kind of extra adolescent?
 When Ryan joined the band, it brought a different kind of songwriting that allowed us to showcase our different sorts of influences.
 It's an important part of Yellowcard and, really, the version of our band that most people know."